elephantscale/es-training-new/course-outlines/ghidra.md

 * Use Ghidra to analyze malicious code
 * Analyze potential vulnerabilities in the code.
 * Point to potential vulnerabilities in the networks.
-* Find Ghidra additional scripting power and headless mode
+* Find Ghidra additional scripting power and headless mode:

 ## Duration: